Our FAQs are here to help answer your questions. But, we invite you to call us at 1-800-757-5453 with any questions you may have.

 COMPETE WITH THE BIG GUYS – Accepting credit cards levels the playing field with larger retailers.

 PEACE OF MIND – Customers feel secure in using their credit card.
-If the service or product is faulty, the use of credit card allows customers to dispute a charge that protects them.
+If the service or product is faulty, the use of a credit card allows customers to dispute a charge and that makes them feel protected.

 CONVENIENCE – Making it easy for your customer to pay you is probably the biggest reason to accept credit cards.

 CUSTOMER LOYALTY – Customers will often shop at merchants where they feel comfortable or have shopped before.
 One important thing to remember is to make sure to add credit card logos to any marketing you do.
 Many potential customers looking for a service or product will look at a merchant’s advertisement to identify and find the right merchant.
-If the customer has little cash often the deciding factor in determining which merchant to choose depends if the merchant accept credit cards.
+If the customer often has small amounts of cash, the deciding factor in determining which merchant to choose depends on if the merchant accepts credit cards.
 This allows the customer to finance the sale and make payments to their credit card company.

-Another good question and here is how it works.
-When you, the merchant, want to accept a credit card for payment, the following process occurs (this is a brief summary):
+This is another good question, and here is how it works.
+When you, the merchant, want to accept a credit card for payment, the following process occurs:

-With Online Software, you usually do not need to close your batch as transactions are processed Real-Time.
-From the time you close your batch, funds are directly deposited into your bank account.
+With Online Software, you usually do not need to close your batch as transactions happen in Real-Time.
+From the time you close your batch, funds go right into your bank account.
 This process usually takes 48-72 hours.

-Yes, you can but banks have tougher requirements for approval and do not generally like new businesses.
+Yes, you can.
+But, banks have tougher requirements for approval and do not generally like new businesses.
 I suggest obtaining a merchant account with a company that specializes in offering merchant services.
 These organizations, known as Merchant Service Providers (MSP), specialize in providing merchant accounts for new businesses.
-MSP’s usually have less stringent approval requirements, lower fees, a better understanding of risk issues and customer service departments that only handle inquiries about merchant accounts.
-You will probably not deal directly with a Merchant Service Provider, but rather an ISO that contracts with a MSP.
+MSP’s usually have less stringent approval requirements, lower fees, a better understanding of risk issues, and customer service departments that only handle inquiries about merchant accounts.
+You will probably not deal directly with a Merchant Service Provider, but rather an ISO that contracts with an MSP.
 These independent sales organizations specialize in marketing to new businesses soliciting merchant accounts.
 The ISO’s focus is selling you a terminal or software that will allow you to process credit card sales.
-The MSP also compensates ISO’s but the focus of the ISO is usually selling equipment or Software.
-There are many reputable ISO’s in the bankcard industry but a few bad apples.
+The MSP also compensates ISO’s, but, the focus of the ISO is usually selling equipment or software.
+There are many reputable ISO’s in the bankcard industry.
+But, there are a few bad apples.
 I will explain how to choose the right MSP and ISO shortly.

 Risk is the main concern of any bank or merchant service provider.
 Banks are more conservative and are highly regulated which gives the MSP and ISO an edge.
-Internet, mail, telephone or any business that does not see the credit card usually must use a MSP or ISO because banks will usually not approve these types of businesses.
-In addition, many MSP’s and ISO’s offer a number of associated services, especially to online businesses, such as shopping cart capabilities and website design.
+Internet, mail, telephone or any business that does not see the credit card usually must use an MSP or ISO because banks will usually not approve these types of businesses.
+Also, many MSP’s and ISO’s offer several associated services, especially to online businesses, such as shopping cart capabilities and website design.

-Now here is where most problems start that could adversely affect your business.
-ISO’s employ salespeople to sell their service and like all salespeople make their living from making a sale to earn a commission.
-Most have no interest in your success and do not receive any additional money from the ISO.
+Now, here is where most problems start that could adversely affect your business.
+ISO’s use salespeople to sell their service and, like all salespeople, make their living from earning a commission when they make a sale.
+Most have no interest in your success and do not receive any extra money from the ISO.
 The industry is competitive and salespeople will sometimes not identify fees, risk issues, and other important issues that can affect your ability to accept credit cards.
-I will not identify specific instances that I have witnessed and please do not think all ISO’s or sales people use deceitful tactics but it is worth saying to convince you to read and understand any contracts you sign and understand how the process works because ultimately you are responsible for your business.
-Therefore, all these ISO’s are trying to promote their service as the best including the lowest price on terminals, the lowest discount rate and the BEST service.
+I will not identify specific instances that I have seen, but, please do not think all ISO’s or salespeople use deceitful tactics.
+Even so, it is worth saying to convince you to read and understand any contracts you sign and understand how the process works because you are responsible for your business.
+So, all these ISO’s are trying to promote their service as the best including the lowest price on terminals, the lowest discount rate, and the BEST service.

 Processors may take all types of businesses but specialize in one specific field.
-For example, there are processors who specialize in Internet businesses while other have better expertise in retail businesses.
+For example, some processors specialize in Internet businesses while others have better expertise in retail businesses.
 Of course, you want to work with a processor who specializes in your type of business and will provide you the best service.
-Here are some good points to remember in choosing a merchant account provider.
+Here are some good points to remember in choosing a merchant account provider:

 Educate yourself on how the entire process works.
 Understanding how it works will allow you to ask the right questions.

 Every business is unique.
-The credit card processor only receives information on your business that you supply.
+The credit card processor only receives information on the business that you supply.
 Be sure that the processor understands what you are selling, where you are selling and how you sell.
-Seems simple but some merchant’s have discovered the hard way that the processor did not understand their business.
+This seems simple but, some merchants have discovered the hard way that the processor did not understand their business.